-The Veggie Awards provides the perfect opportunity to have your product tried, tested and judged by some of the best-loved celebrities and influencers in the plant-based and ethical industry.
-This year, we’re opening new categories, and there’s an opportunity to have thorough feedback from the judges.
-Entries open on 22nd January and close on 30th April 2021, and cost £100.
+The Veggie Awards provide the perfect opportunity to have your product tried, tested, and then judged by some of the best-loved celebrities and influencers in the plant-based and ethical industry.
+There is also the opportunity to have thorough feedback from the team/judges.
+Entries are now open and close on 15th August 2022, and cost £100.

-Products need to be entered online before 30th April, and then sent into us for initial testing.
-The knowledgeable Veggie Awards team will judge products based on the criteria set for each category, and will create a shortlist of the top 15 products in each category.
+Simply enter your products by midnight on 15th August in any of our extensive range of categories and then send them to us for initial testing.
+The knowledgeable Veggie Awards team will judge products based on the criteria set for each category, and will create a shortlist of the top 15 products in each category

-Shortlisted products will be sent to our celebrity judges in June 2021, who will rate the products according to the criteria set for each category.
+Shortlisted products will then need to be sent to our celebrity judges in September 2022, who will rate the products according to the criteria set for each category.
 They will then select their winners and highly commended products.

 The panel on this year’s Veggie Awards includes some of the UK’s best-loved vegetarian and vegan celebrities and influencers.
 This year, we’re delighted to team up with the following personalities.